Proverbs 22 – Rich and Poor, Raising Children

 a.
 Cast out the scoffer, and contention will leave: The scoffer who spreads cynical discord causes contention.
 When that scoffer is cast out, then contention also leaves.

 b.
 Strife and reproach will cease: The atmosphere of strife and shameful insults (reproach) stops when the divisive scoffer is gone.
-This reminds us that an atmosphere of contention, strife, and reproach is cause by people.
+This reminds us that an atmosphere of contention, strife, and reproach is caused by people.

 He who loves purity of heart